A Muse in Her Feelings

 A Muse in Her Feelings is the third studio album by Canadian R&B duo dvsn.
-It was released on April 17, 2020, via OVO Sound.
+It was released on April 17, 2020, via OVO Sound and Warner Records.
 Production was handled mainly by Paul "Nineteen85" Jefferies, along with Allen Ritter, Bryan-Michael Cox, Robin Hannibal and Stevn "Stwo" Vidal among others.
 It features guest appearances from Buju Banton, Future, Jessie Reyez, PartyNextDoor, Popcaan, Shantel May, Snoh Aalegra, Summer Walker and Ty Dolla Sign.
 On July 10, 2020 a chopped and screwed remix was released by DJ Candlestick and OG Ron C of The Chopstars.
 On January 15, 2021, the deluxe EP Amusing Her Feelings was released, with a guest appearance from Miguel.

 Singles and promotion

 On July 10, 2019, they released two singles: "Miss Me?" and "In Between", although only the former was included on the final tracklist.
 On October 30, 2019, they released "No Cryin" featuring Future.
 They followed up this release by releasing "A Muse" and "Between Us" featuring Snoh Aalegra, the latter being a remake of the 2019 single "In Between".
 On April 10, 2020, they released "Dangerous City" featuring Ty Dolla Sign and Buju Banton.

 On December 18, 2021, dvsn released "Blessings" as the first single from the deluxe EP Amusing Her Feelings.
 "Use Somebody" was released on January 8, 2021, as the second deluxe single.